 Who will be teaching you

-You will be taught by tutors who are practising, professional writers.
-They include widely produced and published novelists, short-story writers, poets, dramatists and games writers.
-The programme team are also practising researchers and scholars, publishing work in a variety of academic and literary journals.
-This means that you will be taught by people who know how to succeed in the creative industries as well as academia.
+You’ll be taught by tutors who are practising professional writers.
+They include published short story writers, poets, dramatists and games writers.
+The programme team are also active researchers and scholars, publishing work in a variety of academic and literary journals.
+This means that you’ll be taught by people who know how to succeed in both the creative industries and academia.

-As a Creative Writing student at Edge Hill University, you will also have the opportunity to attend workshops and readings with a variety of guest writers at the Arts Centre.
-Close links have also been established with Liverpool’s Everyman Theatre as well as other poetry venues across Merseyside.
+As a Creative Writing student at Edge Hill University, you’ll also have the opportunity to attend workshops and readings with a variety of guest writers at the Arts Centre.
+Close links have also been established with Liverpool’s Everyman Theatre, as well as other live venues across Merseyside.

 Typical offer 112-120 UCAS Tariff points.
 No specific subjects are required but the study or experience of English Language, English Literature, Drama or Media would be preferred.